Lonecharm-River/SegmenTree/README.md

 After that, Some data protection problems are also about to be done.

-All of these are just my non-matual try, please forgive me if you find that there are too many problems here.
+All of these are just my immature try, please forgive me if you find that there are too many problems here.